 The Arts and Cultural Heritage Division has enjoyed a decades-long relationship in support of the Prince George’s Philharmonic.
 In addition to managing their project charge contract, we provide the Philharmonic free office space in order to make classical music accessible to our residents and provide opportunities for professional training in music to musicians living in the county.

-Prince George's Community College's annual Bluebird Blues Festival returns in September 2019.
+Prince George's Community College's annual Bluebird Blues Festival brings a day full of nationally-recognized musicians to their campus in Largo, MD each year for the county to enjoy outdoors for free.
 We are pleased to contribute to the much-anticipated event once again by providing free, hands-on art activities for all ages, as well as support through in-kind equipment loans.

 Riverdale Public Art Initiative

 Coordinated by Public Art staff in the Arts and Cultural Heritage Division, The M-NCPPC supports the Riverdale Public Art Initiative through by providing use of our land as public art sites within the Riverdale Area.
 The ongoing initiative was launched in 2015 as a collaborative program sponsored the Town of Riverdale Park and managed by the Hyattsville Community Development Corporation.

 Each year, through The M-NCPPC's budget approval process, the Prince George’s County Council apportions M-NCPPC funds to be set aside to establish service contracts with a number of organizations, including arts organizations.
 The Arts and Cultural Heritage Division works closely with each of these arts organizations to ensure that county residents enjoy quality, accessible arts programs.